 Because class constructors offer unique interfaces, and simulation methods of any given model have different implementation details, models often call parameter functions for validation purposes a different number of times, or in a different order, during object creation, simulation, and interpolation.

-end-of-period processing functions all share the interface and are validated
+functions, and end-of-period processing functions all share the interface

-guaranteed to be invoked only once before simulation as noise generation and
+not guaranteed to be invoked only once before simulation as noise generation

-end-of-period processing functions are.
-In fact, parameter functions might
+and end-of-period processing functions are.
+In fact, parameter functions

-not even be invoked the same number of times during a given Monte Carlo
+might not even be invoked the same number of times during a given Monte

 In most applications in which you specify parameters as functions, they are simple, deterministic functions of time and/or state.
 There is no need to count periods, count trials, or otherwise accumulate information or synchronize time.

-model validation is complete) is to determine when the input time and/or
+to determine when model validation is complete) is to determine when the

 respectively).
 Because the input time is a known scalar, detecting a change